-Observing system simulation experiments (OSSEs) use data-assimilative simulations to design new, or modify existing, observing systems such that deployments of observing assets, e.g., floats, gliders, moorings, or surface vehicles, is optimized.
+- 820 Observing system simulation experiments (OSSEs) use data-assimilative simulations to design new, or modify existing, observing systems such that deployments of observing assets, e.g., floats, gliders, moorings, or surface vehicles, is optimized.
 General overviews and best practices for OSSEs are provided by Halliwell et al. (2015) and Hoffman and Atlas (2016).
-Examples of applications to biogeochemical models include Ford (2021), Wang et al. (2020), and Denvilobserving system, while keeping the number of required instruments, sensors, or deployments research because the marine carbonate system is still undersampled, observing systems need to be designed and expanded, and new instruments deployed and configured (Boyd et al. 2023).
+Examples of applications to biogeochemical models include Ford (2021), Wang et al. (2020), and Denvil-Sommer et al. (2021).
+Their goal is to maximize the information gained from a new or modified observing system, while keeping the number of required instruments, sensors, or deployments and thereby cost and effort low.
+OSSEs are especially valuable tools in the - context of OAE research because the marine carbonate system is still undersampled, observing systems need to be designed and expanded, and new instruments deployed and configured (Boyd et al. 2023).